GOP members of Congress showing little concern over Trump book revelations - KTBB News, Weather, Talk

 BY: LAUREN LANTRY, ABC News

-(WASHINGTON) -- After the news broke on Wednesday that President Donald Trump admitted on tape to downplaying the coronavirus in an interview with renowned journalist Bob Woodward, the president’s Republican allies on Capitol Hill as of Thursday morning have shown little concern, many responding with a similar refrain: I haven’t read it yet.
+(WASHINGTON) –After the news broke on Wednesday that President Donald Trump admitted in a recorded interview to downplaying the coronavirus while speaking with renowned journalist Bob Woodward, the president’s Republican allies on Capitol Hill as Thursday on Thursday showed little concern, many having responded with a similar refrain: I haven’t read it yet.

 During a Fox Business interview Thursday, Sen. Marco Rubio of Florida expressed some muted being criticism, saying if the American people knew about COVID-19 sooner, “it would have certainly been helpful.”